Diabetic Foot Care: 7 Effective Tips to Protect Your Feet

 - Avoid using your feet to test hot water– It is never advisable to monitor the water temperature for your bath with your feet.
 People with diabetes can develop nerve damage or increase the damage to your feet.
 Besides, it’s difficult to judge how hot your water is using your feet.

-- Schedule the periodic test for your feet– While this point is last on the list, it is certainly not the least important objective to keep in mind.
 We strongly recommend people having high blood sugar or foot problems with diabetes to get their feet properly examined by their podiatrist or a foot care specialist at least once every year.
 A doctor can easily tell you if you have any blood circulation problems or other foot problems and can suggest proper treatment and care, including diabetic peripheral neuropathy treatment.

 How Does Diabetes Affect Your Feet?